Shirley Anne Tate, PhD, MPhil, MA, BEd (Hons)

 Area of Study / Keywords

-Sociology Cultural Studies Black Diaspora Studies Institutional Racism Decoloniality The Body Black Aesthetics Race Gender 'Mixed Race'
+Cultural Studies Black Feminist Diaspora Studies Institutional Racism Decoloniality The Body Black Aesthetics Race Gender 'Mixed Race'

 About

-My research interest can be broadly located as Black feminist decolonial diaspora studies.
-My publications have been in the areas of intersectional institutional racism, racism, affect, hybridity, creolization, beauty and Black anti-racist aesthetics, 'race' performativity, Black/white mixed-race lives and the “race”d and gendered body in enslavement and freedom.
-I have been developing Black feminist decolonial thought over a number of years drawing especially on Caribbean decolonial thinking.
-This has emerged over a range of publications including monographs, commissioned book chapters, an international distinguished speaker lecture, keynotes and other invitations to speak in the UK, Germany, Austria, the Netherlands, Finland, South Africa, Brazil and the USA.
-My international academic leadership on the topic of intersectional institutional racism, decolonization and antiracism in universities spans more than a decade and my work on decolonial perspectives on Black Cultural Studies has evolved over a number of publications in which I have been developing Black feminist decolonial approaches to cultural analysis.
+I am a Jamaican descendant of African enslaved and Chinese and Indian indentured people.
+I am bilingual in Jamaican Creole (Patwa) and English.
+My background has impacted my approach to qualitative research, my research interests and what I see as foundational theory in terms of my work.
+I locate my research interests as Black feminist decolonial diaspora studies.
+My publications have been in the areas of intersectional institutional racism, racism, affect, hybridity, creolization, beauty and Black anti-racist aesthetics, 'race' performativity, Black/white mixed-race lives, and the “race”d and gendered body in enslavement and freedom.
+I have been developing Black feminist decolonial thought over a number of years drawing especially on Caribbean decolonial and Caribbean feminist decolonial thinking.
+This has emerged over a range of publications including monographs, commissioned book chapters, international distinguished speaker lectures, keynotes and other invitations to speak in the UK, Germany, Austria, the Netherlands, Finland, South Africa, Brazil and the USA.
+My international academic leadership on the topic of intersectional institutional racism, decolonization and antiracism in universities spans more than a decade and my work on decolonial perspectives on Black Cultural Studies has evolved over a number of publications in which I have been developing Black feminist decolonial approaches to critical cultural analyses.

 Research

-My Canada Research Chair 7 year project is 'Decolonization and antiracism in universities in settler colonial states', which is a comparative research project with collaborators in Brazil, South Africa, Sweden, Finland, and Canada. https://antiracism-lab.artsrn.ualberta.ca/
+My Canada Research Chair 7 year program is 'Decolonization and antiracism in universities in settler colonial states', which is a comparative research project with collaborators in Brazil, South Africa, Sweden, Finland, Canada and the US. https://antiracism-lab.artsrn.ualberta.ca/

-My other research area on Black Diaspora Studies focusing on the Black body in enslavement and freedom is ongoing.
+My other research area on Black Diaspora Studies focusing on the Black body in enslavement and freedom is ongoing with my most recent monograph being on Black skin and affect.

 I am currently supervising PhD students from South Africa, the UK, Finland and Canada.
 I am open to PhD applications within my areas of research interest.